Interesting days ahead for micro-cap funds

 The Nifty Microcap 250 Index includes the top 250 companies beyond the Nifty 500 index constituents, selected based on their average full market capitalisation.
 A stock’s weight is determined by its free-float market capitalisation.
 According to NSE, micro-cap stocks — broadly defined as stocks with market capitalisation smaller than those of small-cap stocks — have unfortunately not received equal market attention and are not tracked by any popular index.

-The Nifty 250 Micro-cap index has market capitalisation ranging from ₹13.240 crore (Ircon International) to as low as ₹1,120 crore (Manali Petrochemicals).
-Top weightage stocks are Religare Enterprises, Karnataka Bank, Ramkrishna Forgings, Ujjivan Financial Services, Usha Martin and Reliance Power.
+The Nifty 250 Micro-cap index has market capitalisation ranging from ₹13,240 crore (Ircon International) to as low as ₹1,120 crore (Manali Petrochemicals).
+Top weighted stocks are Religare Enterprises, Karnataka Bank, Ramkrishna Forgings, Ujjivan Financial Services, Usha Martin and Reliance Power.

 The index has shown exceptional performance in the past year.
 In the last year (according to NSE’s August fact-sheet), the index’s price index yielded a return of 48.67 per cent, while the Total Return Index (TRI) variant of the index returned 49.52 per cent.
 In comparison, Nifty50 returned 8.42 per cent and 9.53 per cent respectively, and Nifty 500 produced 10.44 per cent and 11.42 per cent, respectively.